jonnor/datascience-master/tip260/README.md

 * PreciousPlastic shredder redesign for wood + metal inserts.
 * Flat-filament hotend + extruder.
 Partially designed already
-* Profile die for Filastruder
+* Profile dies for Filastruder.
+Hollow circle, square tube, 20x20 prof
 * Extruder for profile extrusions.
-Challenging to make?
-Can it be milled in slices?
+Challenging to make the screw?
+Maybe it can be milled in slices?